Tzaga01/Tzaga01/README.md

 Programmer
 -------------------

-I am a computer engineer specializing in software development, with a strong academic foundation in web development, object-oriented design, and software engineering.
+I am a computer engineer specializing in software development, with a strong foundation in web development, object-oriented design, and software engineering.
 My studies has been focused on building secure, scalable fullstack applications, and my thesis explores vulnerability management in modern Java frameworks.
 Through hands-on projects I have gained practical experience with Java, Spring Boot, React, and agile methodologies, always emphasizing clean code and robust architecture.
 I am eager to apply my education to real-world challenges, keep learning new technologies, and contribute to teams that value quality, security, and continuous improvement.

 * 🌍  I'm based in Sweden